relatable-course-visualization/Relatable/README.md

     - <b> pip install django </b>
     - <b> pip install django restframework </b>
+  - pip install mysqlclient
+  - pip3 install djangorestframework

 - Non Django(Webscraping) Dependencies
   - <b> pip install bs4 </b>
   - <b> pip install requests</b>
   - <b> pip install re </b>
   - <b> pip install nltk </b>

+Database

+- Installing MySQL
+  - Install the community version from https://www.mysql.com/downloads/
+  - Set up MySQL locally (MySQL Installr), creating a root user and password (keep track of these)
+  - Install the MySQL Workbench for a GUI.
+You can use the terminal to interact with MySQL if sought; in this case, add MySQL to your device's PATH variable ([tutorial](https://dev.mysql.com/doc/mysql-windows-excerpt/5.7/en/mysql-installation-windows-path.html#:~:text=On%20the%20Windows%20desktop%2C%20right,System%20Variable%20dialogue%20should%20appear))

+- Setting up the database
+  - Create a new database (keep track of the name) using command ```CREATE DATABASE```

+- Connecting django to the server
+ - Add database details in the corresponding server .env file

+- Scraping data and updating the database
+  - Run (e.g., python path_to_file) the following files inside the webscraping directory (note, the first two files will take 10-20 minutes each as they pull 4609 courses from UofS's webpages):
+    - initializeCourse.py
+    - initializeDependency.py
+    - initializePrerequisite.py

 Running the server